john-thuo1/hospitalappointmentmanagementsystem/README.md

-# hospitalbookingmanagementsystem
+# Hospital Appointment Management System
-The repository contains code for a hospital appointment management system that interacts with Africa's Talking API to seamlessy book Doctor-Patient Appointment thereby improving on Patient's Access to Medical Care, particularly in the rural areas.
+The system interacts with Africa's Talking APIs to enable seamless Hospital Appointment Booking.
 The patient log's into the given hospital's platform and checks the available Doctor Time slots for an appointment, the type of services being offered by that Hospital and the Doctor offering that service.

 To book an appointment :